Skip to content

 Cortisol – our stress hormone

 Stress manifests itself through different processes in the body.
-One of the most prominent examples is our “stress hormone”, the cortisol.
-Without this hormone from the adrenal cortex we could not survive and short spikes in cortisol can even be beneficial to our health.
-Even when we are in love, our cortisol levels are elevated and make our heart beat faster.
+One of the most prominent examples is our “stress hormone” that cortisolWithout this hormone from the adrenal cortex, we could not survive and short spikes of cortisol can even be beneficial to our health.
+When we are in love, our cortisol levels are also increased and make our heart beat faster.

-QNIGHT and stress
+QNIGHT and Stress

-There are indeed some micronutrients that have a positive effect on sleep.
-You may know valerian, chamomile or passionflower .
-Specifically responsible for the sleep-promoting effects are secondary plant substances, such as apigenin in chamomile.
+There are indeed some micronutrientsthat have a positive effect on sleep.
+Valerian, chamomile or passionflower you may know.Specifically responsible for the sleep-promoting effects are secondary plant substances, like that apigenin in the chamomile.

-Ashwagandha and sleep
+Ashwagandha and Sleep

 What is GABA?